 MEMS at UMBC has the exceptional advantage of long-term relationships with two of the best institutions in the country devoted to these periods, the Folger Shakespeare Library in Washington, DC, and the Walters Art Museum in Baltimore.
 In addition to being able to attend public seminars and performances, and to visit the collections, our students have the rare opportunity to apply for research internships at both institutions and to work in collaboration with expert staff.

-Recent UMBC graduates have gone on to pursue graduate study in MEMS subjects at such institutions as Cornell University, York University (England), University of Connecticut, Johns Hopkins University, University of Toronto, and Catholic University.
+Recent UMBC graduates have gone on to pursue graduate study in MEMS subjects at such institutions as Cornell University, York University (England), University of Connecticut, Johns Hopkins University, University of Toronto, University of California, and Catholic University.
 MEMS Minors can do graduate work at a range of universities with established Medieval and Early Modern Studies centers.
 To see a list of such universities in the United States, Canada, and abroad, go to http://www.medievalacademy.org/?page=CARA_Affiliates

 MEMS Minors can also undertake advanced study through graduate programs in UMBC’s Departments of English; History; Modern Languages, Linguistics, and Intercultural Communication (MLLI); and Language, Literacy, and Culture (LLC).